enzo41/School-Registration-Web-App/README.md

 The Entity class is the [Layer Supertype](http://martinfowler.com/eaaCatalog/layerSupertype.html) for all the domain entities.
 It's sole job is to hold a private key, to map each entity to a row in the database.
 This is set and get in the DAOs through Reflection.
 Hibernate uses Reflection as well to set and get final fields.

+## Super-Simple Authentication

+I created a very simple authentication component just to demonstrate Filters.
+This is not meant to be a recommended approach.
+Creating an effective, secure authentication framework is very, very difficult.
+Better rely on an established framework like Spring Security.